 Legend of Dragoon

 There's no denying that Legend of Dragoon was influenced heavily by Final Fantasy, some may even say it was more than "influenced."
-But so what, Final Fantasy was at the top of its game, so mimicking it is a testament to Legend of Dragoon's quality.
+But so what, that series was at the top of its game, so mimicking it is a testament to Legend of Dragoon's quality.
 Similar to Legend of Legaia, Legend of Dragoon featured timed button presses that helped to break up the monotony of the turn-based combat and keep players engaged.
 Unfortunately, one of the reasons for this is that the combat wouldn't be nearly as engaging without it, so in that respect it is a bit of a gimmick.
-However, the story is grand, the graphics, particularly during battle, are nice (albeit a bit bland) and for all intents and purposes it feels like you are playing a Final Fantasy, in a good way.
+However, the story is grand, the graphics, particularly during battle, are nice (albeit a bit bland) and for all intents and purposes it feels like you are playing the FF series, in a good way.

 Alundra is an action RPG, that at first glance has some Zelda in it.
 And while there is definitely some Zelda influence, as the action is viewed in a similar, top-down perspective, Alundra is more about solving puzzles than it is about traversing the landscape and exploring dungeons.
 The puzzles in Alundra are remarkably difficult, especially by today's standards, yet the game was received incredibly well by critics.
 The action and controls are not great by today's standards, and while the sprite-based art style is nice is nice, it doesn't stand out.
-It comes down to the mature, dark plot about nightmares with the proverbial good and evil and the back-breaking puzzles, that makes Alundra stand out as one of the best PS1 RPGs.
+It comes down to the mature, dark plot about nightmares with the proverbial good and evil and the back-breaking puzzles, that makes Alundra stand out as one of the top RPGs on the PlayStation.

-Grandia is another PS1 RPG that moves away from the traditional turn-based style of so many others.
+Grandia is another PlayStation role-playing game that moves away from the traditional turn-based style of so many others.
 Grandia's battles play out on a 3D battlefield where free movement in between choosing your actions is possible.
 Grandia is still "turn-based" when deciding your action, but because your character positioning is what determines not only your attacking success and choices, but also of the enemies, there is more strategy in the free movement.
 Despite existing on a three-dimensional battlefield, Grandia's graphics are sprite-based, played from an isometric-like perspective (not quite top-down).
-Another way in which Grandia was ahead of its time was that there were several characters that have voice actors, a rarity for not only PS1 RPGs, but the PS1 in general.
+Another way in which Grandia was ahead of its time was that there were several characters that have voice actors, a rarity for not only PS1 role-playing games, but the PS1 in general.

 Dragon Warrior VII

-The wild west setting alone makes Wild Arms stand out among PS1 RPGs, but that's not all it has going for it.
+The wild west setting alone makes Wild Arms stand out among PlayStation RPGs, but that's not all it has going for it.
 Simplifying the story by having only three main protagonists allows each to shine and be fully developed, giving the story an enhanced personal importance.
-The battle system of Wild Arms is also worthy of praise; traditional turn-based mechanics combined with very specific character abilities and the RES statistic, which is essentially speed.
+The battle system of Wild Arms is also worthy of praise; traditional turn-based mechanics combined with very specific character abilities and the RES statistic, which is essentially speed help to differentiate Wild Arms.
 The wild west setting isn't just that, it combines elements of the medieval and fantasy, with one character's primary weapon as swords with another's, magic.
-Wild Arms was overshadowed at the time by Final Fantasy VII, but deserves a spot of its own.
+Wild Arms was overshadowed at the time by FF VII, but deserves a spot of its own.

-Chrono Trigger is widely as regarded the best RPG of all-time, Chrono Cross bears half the name and the same studio, but lacks quite a bit of the charm and story telling of its spiritual predecessor.
+Chrono Trigger is widely regarded as the greatest RPG of all-time, and Chrono Cross bears half the name and the same studio, but lacks quite a bit of the charm and storytelling of its spiritual predecessor.
 Despite this, Chrono Cross is a marvelous game.
 The combat is varied, the graphics are vibrant and colorful in addition to terrific 3D models there is an additional huge world to explore.
 The negatives of Chrono Cross only stem from comparisons to Chrono Trigger, most notably the story.
-If there is one aspect of Chrono Cross that isn't top tier, it's the story.
-Unfortunately story is a huge aspect of role-playing games, especially when you're associated with the aforementioned Chrono Trigger, but Chrono Cross is still one of the PS1 RPGs.
+If there is one aspect of Chrono Cross that isn't top tier, it's the that the story is convoluted.
+Unfortunately story is a huge aspect of role-playing games, especially when you're associated with the aforementioned Chrono Trigger, but Chrono Cross is still one of the best PSX role playing games.

 Breath of Fire IV

 Breath of Fire IV is beautiful, and probably always will be due to its animated sprites, however the graphics mix these with full 3D models, which do not hold up at all (although they appear only infrequently in the game).
-It's a shame really, because Breath of Fire VI would easily be the best looking game on the list, and still might very well be.
+It's a shame really, because Breath of Fire IV would easily be the best looking game on the list, and still might very well be.
 Another aspect of the graphics that make them original were the 3D backgrounds, which was counter to most games of the time using pre-rendered graphics with 3D models on top of them.
 It's this process that helps the beautiful sprites stand out even more.
-Of course the graphics aren't the only thing that makes the game great; the Master System allows players to customize each character by having them apprentice under different masters found throughout the world.
-With six main characters this creates a great sense of customization and combined with the expansive story, Breath of Fire IV is one of the best examples of PS1 RPGs, today.
+Of course the graphics aren't the only thing that makes the game great; the Master System allows players to customize each character by having them apprentice under different masters found throughout the world is an original take.
+The game also stands out from the series as either a prequel or a completely different world, making it more in line with a anthology type entry.
+This is for the better, and while many will argue that Breath of Fire III is the best in the series, it doesn't even make the list here.
+With six main characters this creates a great sense of customization and combined with the expansive story, Breath of Fire IV is one of the best examples of PlayStation role-playing games that still holds up today.

 Star Ocean: The Second Story

 With two primary characters to choose from, and several different endings, Star Ocean: The Second Story has a wealth of replay value.
 And fortunately, The Second Story is such a sensational game that it warrants multiple playthroughs.
 Unlike many RPGs on this list, the battles are played in real-time, are very action-oriented and only one character is controlled.
 There are no limits to character movement during battles, and the other party members are controlled by AI.
 What really distinguishes The Second Story from its contemporaries is its story.
-RPGs are known for there ability to weave story telling and gameplay and Star Ocean is one of the most effective.
-It's relatively mature even if the character's themselves are not and is a true sci-fi setting, with fewer fantasy elements than most.
-With the combat and story, Star Ocean: The Second Story is certainly the best in the series and one of the best RPGs on the PS1.
+RPGs are known for their ability to weave storytelling and gameplay and Star Ocean is one of the most effective.
+It's relatively mature even if the characters themselves are not and takes place within a true sci-fi setting, with fewer fantasy elements than most.
+With the combat and story, Star Ocean: The Second Story is certainly the best in the series and one of the top RPGs on the PlayStation.

 Final Fantasy VIII

-The flaws of Final Fantasy VIII are exaggerated, and its features are underrated.
+The flaws of FF VIII are exaggerated, and its features are underrated.